AustinCodingAcademy/alumni-gitbook/2019-summer/2-personal-brand.md

 * What will make you become an even better coder?
   * Tech-related skill
   * Non-tech-related skill

+## Guest speaker

+Alyssa Gonzales from [Latinitas](http://latinitasmagazine.org/) will share about a volunteer opportunity with the Code Chica high school certification program.

+Volunteering is a great way to get involved in the local tech ecosystem!
+Not only will you be giving back to the community, you'll have one more thing to brag about to future employers.

 ## Your personal brand